obogoni/notification-pattern/README.md

         );
 }
 ```
-REST API as the presentation layer:
+REST API as the presentation layer, where the Result objet with combined errors is translated to a "http result":
 ```c#
 using CSharpFunctionalExtensions;
 using IResult = Microsoft.AspNetCore.Http.IResult;